NikKowPHP/social-brain/chapters/chapter-5.md

 Having taken the first tentative steps to repair her relationship with Mark, Maria was feeling a fragile new confidence.
 Flushed with a small victory after using a moment of vulnerability to connect with Leo, her junior engineer, she decided to try the same approach with her boss, a senior VP.
 In their next one-on-one, she admitted, "I'll be honest, I'm feeling a bit overwhelmed by the political pressure from David's team."

 She expected the admission to build trust.
 Instead, the VP's expression hardened slightly.
-He looked past her, toward the sales numbers on his monitor.
-"Is the Sterling Corp. timeline still on track?" he asked, his voice flat.
-The message was clear: feelings were irrelevant; only the deadline mattered.
-The conversation was over.
-The connection wasn't just broken; it felt like it had reversed.
+"Look, Maria," the VP said, his voice dropping.
+"I appreciate the candor, but you need to be careful.
+David is already circling the Phoenix Project's budget.
+He sees it as a vanity project.
+Don't give him any ammunition.
+Just hit the deadline."
+The connection wasn't just broken; it felt like it had reversed into a cold political calculation.

 Maria was stunned.
 The same tool—vulnerability—had produced two opposite results.
 It was her first, painful lesson in what we will call **Social Gravity**.
 The protocols in this book are universally true, but they are filtered through the immense gravitational pull of power, privilege, and identity.
 A conductor who ignores these forces is conducting in a vacuum.